MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/ratingcontrol_iteminfo.md

 </RatingControl>
 ```

 ## -xaml-values

 <dl><dt>resourceReferenceToRatingItemInfo</dt><dd>resourceReferenceToRatingItemInfoA resource reference to an existing RatingItemInfo-derived object from a resources collection.
 The resource reference must specify the desired RatingItemInfo by key through a {StaticResource} markup extension usage.</dd>
 <dt>ratingItemInfo</dt><dd>ratingItemInfoDefinition for the RatingItemInfo-derived object.</dd>
 </dl>

-## -property-value

-A RatingItemInfo-derived object that contains details about the visual states of the items that represent a rating.

-## -remarks

-You can set the ItemInfo property to replace the default stars with other glyphs or images that represent a rating.

-## -see-also

-## -examples